Nomination Deadline: January 23, 2026

 Award: The award consists of a plaque, $2,000 honorarium, and travel support to attend the Fall ACS National Meeting in the year of the award.
 The award winner is invited to participate in a half-day symposium organized by the primary nominator (usually, the awardee’s thesis advisor).
 Additionally, the award will be presented at the joint POLY/PMSE awards presentation, typically on Wednesday evening.

-Nomination Deadline: Award nomination package submission deadline is 25 January of each calendar year
+Nomination Deadline: Award nomination package submission deadline is January 24, 2025.

 Nomination